Email: janemillar93@gmail.com

 1983 - 1984: Cardiff College of Art, Foundation Course

-Two week sculpture residency, Hogchester Arts, November 2020.
+Two week sculpture residency, Hogchester Arts, November 2021.
 Selected by Chantal Powell (director), Clare Burnett (RSS President), and Domo Baal.
-Postponed until 2021

-Soul Matters, ASC Gallery, London.
+In (Matters of the Soul), ASC Gallery, London.
 Curated by Darren O'Brien.
-Postponed until 2021.

 A Personal Perspective Selected by Liz May, APT Gallery, Creekside, Deptford